Compulsory Acquisition Valuation in Sydney

 With the many developments the NSW government has planned for NSW, the chances you may need a compulsory acquisition valuation in Sydney have increased.
+If you’ve received an acquisition notice and need advice on your compensation position, our team can assist with a compensation property valuation.
 Compulsory acquisition occurs when the government requires your property for the development of public infrastructure or buildings.
 This may be for new roads, railways, or airports.

 When the compulsory acquisition of your land occurs, the government must make an offer for compensation under the Land Acquisition Act 1991.
 If you do not agree with the offer that has been made after the NSW Valuer-General has determined the compensation, then you have every right to lodge an objection with the Land and Environment Court.
+If you also need a valuation for related reporting requirements, you may require a property valuation for tax purposes.
 This is where a compulsory acquisition valuation by an independent valuer comes in.

 For compulsory acquisition of land in NSW, the compensation valuation report must be accurate to the date the land was acquired.
 The valuer will have to perform a retrospective valuation that does not include any: